 One of the hot topics is being treated like a little kid.
 Again!

-- AI sees a person’s inner child glow in the presence of an adult.
+- AI sees a person’s inner child shining through the guise of an adult.

-- Honestly speaking, my brain’s right hemisphere prefers the first while the left hemisphere and the whole ML squad favor the second.
+Honestly speaking, my brain’s right hemisphere likes the first one while the left hemisphere and the whole ML team would prefer the second one.

-There’s another explanation for fun, too: often you get a bunch of results that Anonymizer users find to look like some kind of family.
+There is another reason for fun as well: sometimes you get the bunch of results that Anonymizer users find looking like a sort of their family.

 Fun Must Go On